Last year’s hot summer was particularly unbearable for some London apartment dwellers, making it difficult to relax in the home or sleep comfortably.

 Legalities of drilling through to the exterior of apartment homes

-Finally, your apartment is subject to a number of landlord and head landlord restrictions.
+Finally, your apartment is subject to some landlord and head landlord restrictions.

-One of the principal regulations is that you cannot deface external walls or impact on your neighbour’s property in any way.
-This means you cannot drill through the walls or fit drainage pipes that are likely to cause water ingress to your own or a neighbour’s home.
+One of the principal regulations is that you cannot deface external walls or impact your neighbour’s property in any way.
+This means you cannot drill through the walls or fit drainage pipes that will likely cause water ingress to your or a neighbour’s home.

 Many existing regulations set by apartment block owners are due to fire safety requirements and to comply with Building Regulations.

-Drilling holes in the exterior walls of your apartment could compromise the safety of all other people in surrounding homes, which is one of the reasons freehold block owners and landlords are so stringent in their requirements.
+Drilling holes in the exterior walls of your apartment could compromise the safety of all other people in surrounding homes.
+This is one of the reasons freehold block owners and landlords are so stringent in their requirements.

-Our internal residential air conditioning solutions are ideal for London apartments and the compact condensers take up very little space in the apartment.
+Our internal residential air conditioning solutions are ideal for London apartments.
+The compact condensers take up very little space in the apartment.

 They are also a perfect solution for listed buildings, where fitting traditional air conditioning would be out of the question.
 We truly believe our internal solutions offer the best air conditioning for apartments London residents can opt for.

-If you have any doubts, spend a little more time researching all the details noted above!
+If you have any doubts, research all the details noted above!

 Take time to browse our website to find out more, or give us a call today and speak to one of our expert team of advisers.